grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 ###### Identify unique selectors

 Elements on a web page are given identifiers to distinguish them from each other.
-Since a script doesn't have th e heuristic capabilities that a human user would, your browser-level script uses CSS *selectors* to identify elements to interact with.
+Since a script doesn't have the heuristic capabilities that a human user would, your browser-level script uses CSS *selectors* to identify elements to interact with.
 Choosing a good selector is essential to making frontend automated scripts that are reliable.

 ```javascript
 let element = page.$('a[class="woocommerce-LoopProduct-link woocommerce-loop-product__link"]');